William Haloupek

 University of Wisconsin-Madison

 I also worked as a radar engineer in the missile defense industry for 10 years.
-After 10 years I can't claim to be a real engineer.
-I just worked on the mathematical problems the engineers could come up with for me.
-Still, it gave me an appreciation of the "real world."
+This gave me an appreciation of the "real world."

 Books